 - Leave the Camera Running: The movie is dedicated to Andrei Tarkovsky for a reason.

-- Minimalist Cast: Aside from some people at the funeral, the only characters for the majority of the film are He and She.
+- Minimalist Cast: Aside from some people at the funeral and the horde of women at the end, the only characters for the majority of the film are He and She.

 - Nature Is Not Nice: Von Trier was inspired by a nature documentary which compared the animal kingdom to hell, among other influences.

 - No Name Given: The main protagonists are never named, not even in the end credits, where they are just designated as "He" and "She".
-The only character named is their son Nick.
+The only character named is their son Nic.

-- It may be an intrusive false thought on her part, as a result of guilt.
+- Primal Scene: Inverted.
+It's shown that Nic didn't see his parents having sex, but She saw him jumping from the window, but this may be an intrusive false thought on her part, as a result of guilt.
 The film is highly ambiguous about this.

-- Room Full of Crazy: Double subverted.
+- Room Full of Crazy: Double subverted regarding the attic where She did her thesis studies.
 The crazy was originally regular research material for a dissertation about misogyny, but then She really began to believe that women are inherently evil.

-- Snow Means Death: Nick is mesmerized by snowflakes before he falls out of the window.
+- Snow Means Death: Nic is mesmerized by snowflakes before he falls out of the window.

 - Thematic Series: Part of the "Depression" Trilogy along with Nymphomaniac and Melancholia.